Crafts: Family Photos in Vintage Bottles

-Multiple glass containers in varying sizes and/or colors, with an assortment of your favorite photos and pictures tucked inside, make a great visual statement on a mantle, bedside table, or shelf.
+Multiple glass containers in varying sizes and/or colors, with an assortment of your favorite photos and pictures tucked inside, make a great alternative photo display on a mantle, bedside table, or shelf.

 Use family shots, flower designs, prints of paintings–anything that’ll show off your own personal style.